The first around-the-island walk of the season is always special and each one tops the last.

 It takes me about two weeks to clean the cabins, sort out the bedding, floor mats and rapidly fading clothing and to generally achieve some girly ship-shape, always amazing how much dust and yuck creeps inside the boat when overwintered in our Mediterranean yard, every surface has to be washed and every cupboard emptied and wiped.
 This is no angst inducing chore however as it becomes a ritual of reacquaintance and always yields forgotten treasures.
 Like the pink peppercorns in the galley and turquoise earrings in my drawer.

-From the comwater heater orangesfy writing corner of our cabin I have just been hailed by my friend from up the hill.
+From the comfy writing corner of our cabin I have just been hailed by my friend from up the hill.
 She has brought a bag of mountain horta…wild and delicious greens from a secret location on the mainland.
 Better than that though is the news of her job…as she quickly explains I look into her eyes and lift my hand, ‘ thank you Lord, hey…we have been praying for this haven’t we!’
 Laughing and agreeing and full of thank you she rushes to the bank!